robinhayward/roadar/README.md

 Cycle safety utopia?
 Who knows, maybe, maybe not but it's an idea anyway, feel free to run with it or ask me anything.
 It would be cool to somehow see it lead to something in the world one day, or something completely different and better that comes from it.
 Driverless cars are coming that have motion detectors for this in the future but the early warning of vulnerable road users in the general area would still be useful as well, plus, it could be a long time until everyone in Europe has the luxury of such vehicles.
 Something that tangible that might help solve the problem of cyclists and motor vehicles colliding daily, especially on Europe's intricate road networks; is something worth exploring.

-## What does this demo do?
+## Conclusions

-Pretty far, enough to see that it is possible.
+This demo achieves enough to see that it is possible.

 This demo app uses motion chips on iOS devices to detect movement and broadcast your presence to other apps.
 If you are in the driver mode you will see X number of cyclists and be alerted when one is very close.